michmech/michmech.github.io/falsehoods-about-languages/index.md

     Is ‘file’ a noun (a file somewhere on your computer) or a verb (to file something somewhere)?
 Is ‘open’ a verb (to open something) or an adjective (something is open)?
 Most languages would have different translations for these.
 Your localizers will hate you if you give them such isolated words to translate.

     Multi-word expressions can have the same problem.
-What's a ‘conditional jump instruction’?
+What’s a ‘conditional jump instruction’?
 Is it an instruction to do a conditional jump, or a conditional instruction to do a jump?
 Those two readings would have different translations in many languages, even if that may seem like hair-splitting to you.

     And even if the intended meaning is clear, there may still be two or more valid ways to translate it – just like in English where you often have more than one way to say something.
   </details>